ewerlopes/connectfour/README.md

 ## Features

-  - Two players on the same computer
+  - Two players (red and yellow) on the same computer
-  - The game itself?
+  - The first player having 4 consecutive chips win
+  - Windows only at this moment

 ## Prerequisites